vignesh8ireddy/JavaScript/14 Callback Functions ft. Event Listeners.md

-# Episode 14 : Callback Functions in JS ft.
-Event Listeners

 ### Callback Functions
 * Functions are first class citizens ie. take a function A and pass it to another function B. Here, A is a callback function.
-So basically I am giving access to function B to call function A. This callback function gives us the access to whole **Asynchronous** world in **Synchronous** world.
+So basically I am giving access to function B to call function A.
+* This callback function gives us the access to whole **Asynchronous** world in **Synchronous** world.
 ```js
 setTimeout(function () {
     console.log("Timer");